sonnylazuardi/kalukis/README.md

 For the canvas library, we use fabric.

-## WARNING

-We have found out that the painting performance is bad for some brush (eg, the spray brush).
-We are currently investigating how to increase the painting performance.

 ## Trying it

 If you want to try this locally, please have [node](http://nodejs.org/) installed first.
 You also need to have bower installed: